alfie-ns/alfie-ns.github.io/index.md

 ---
 ## Introduction

 Hi, I’m Alfie Nurse, currently studying BSc (Hons) Computer Science with a focus on Artificial Intelligence at the University of Plymouth.
-As I prepare to enter my second year this Autumn, I am on track to achieve a first-class honours degree, with a particular strength in mathematical modules—a subject I am deeply passionate about.
+As I prepare to enter my second year this Autumn, I am on track to achieve a first-class honours degree, with a particular strength in mathematical modules—a subject I am learning quickly and thoroughly.
 I’m an avid learner, continuously seeking to enhance my skills in several areas: Artificial Intelligence, Machine Learning, Data Science, and Mathematics; additionally, my interests extend to Business: Marketing, Entrepreneurship, and Product Development.

 <!-- | `<img src="{{ site.url }}{{ site.baseurl }}/assets/images/test-image.png" alt="">` | An image in a table | -->